rickhekman/stekjesruil-frontend/README.md

-## Stekjesruil App :seedling:
+# Stekjesruil App :seedling:

 ## What is Stekjesruil?

 > Stekjesruil (translated from Dutch as cuttings swapping).
-> My passion for plants led me to start organizing ‘Stekjesruil’ events.
+> My passion for plants led me to start organizing ‘Stekjesruil’ events.<br />
-> It is an event to swap plant cuttings, meet like-minded people, share and exchange ideas.
+> It is an event to swap plant cuttings, meet like-minded people, share and exchange ideas.<br />
 > It is organized (almost) every month in different locations in The Hague, The Netherlands.

 ## About the app
-This is a web application for cuttings swapping.
+This is a web application for cuttings swapping.<br />
-Users will be able to attend events, swap plant cuttings, share ideas and meet up.
+Users will be able to attend events, swap plant cuttings, share ideas and meet up.<br />
  [Here you can find](https://github.com/rickhekman/stekjesruil-backend "backend") the backend code of the app.

 ### Installation